HsuanLee01/Markup_Manuscript/README.md

 Markup_Manuscript
 ===

-Changepoint inferece in Relational Event History data of a Social Network
+Changepoint Inferece in Relational Event History data of a Social Network

 ---
 This repository contains the files required to produce the text of Hsuan Lee's "Changepoint inferece in Relational Event History data of a Social Network" report.